jjansasoy/adidas_sales/README.md

 <img width="239" alt="image" src="https://github.com/jjansasoy/adidas_sales/assets/63824959/cfd1b4f1-753f-4038-840b-945c81a532b5">

+From this, you can conclude that the three product categories in the highest demand are "Men's Street Footwear", "Men's Athletic Footwear", and "Women's Apparel".

 ### Which retailers have the most sales per state?

 To answer this question, I'll need to perform the following steps: